NodesGuru/casper-world-backend/README.md

 Create .env file and fill parameters:
 - RPC=https://node-clarity-mainnet.make.services/rpc
-- MongoDB parametrs - could be taken from MongoDb installation section
+- MongoDB parameters - could be taken from MongoDb installation section
-- IP_API_KEY parameters - To obtain it you have to register on https://ip-api.com/

 You can find an example shown below